 Certain kinds of killings were more likely to impact women, however: The vast majority of victims killed by bodily force during sexual assaults were female.
 Women were also more likely to be killed by means of hanging, strangulation, or suffocation.
 Additionally, experts note that a striking number of women die every year as a result of intimate partner violence, killed either by their lovers or people close to them.
 Relative to the 1999 figures, however, women were killed at lower rates in 2017.

 In terms of timing, homicides occurred most often on the weekends.
 This pattern likely relates, at least partially, to the violence that often accompanies partying: Researchers suggest that a large portion of homicides are caused by excessive drinking, a reality that has led some cities to consider restricting alcohol access to drive down local homicide rates.
 Indeed, while many do not associate Sunday with heavy drinking or drug use, individuals may begin their partying the night before and commit their crimes in the early morning hours.

 Certain months seemed connected to homicide spikes as well.
 July witnessed the greatest number of homicides during the time frame studied, and homicides generally seemed to decline with the arrival of cooler weather in fall and winter.
 Experts attribute this trend to the social patterns that correspond with high temperatures: People are more inclined to go outside during warm weather, increasing the odds of violent interactions.
+During the cooler months, people tend to stay in their homes, which are typically safer due to door locks and home security systems.
 In some places, such as Chicago, however, homicides persist unabated in frigid weather.